tenzir/tenzir/rfc/001-composable-pipelines.md

 ```

 Another UX improvement would be assuming that we interact with a VAST node.
 Here
-we could have dedicate commands the prepend or append a pipeline operator:
+we could have dedicated commands to prepend or append a pipeline operator:

 - `vast pull` → `from vast://...`
 - `vast push` → `to vast://...`